PandasThumb/pandasthumb.github.io/_posts/2021/2021-02-07-we-believe-in-dinosaurs-on-youtube.md

 </figcaption>
 </figure>

-We received an e-mail today from our penpal Dan Phelps, informing us that the Independent Lens version of [We Believe In Dinosaurs is available on YouTube](https://youtu.be/KeSNADFCT0E).
-Mr. Phelps asks that we
+<strike>We received an e-mail today from our penpal Dan Phelps, informing us that the Independent Lens version of We Believe In Dinosaurs is available on YouTube [link removed].
+Mr. Phelps asks that we</strike>

+Oh dear, we jumped on this message too fast.
+Mr. Phelps now tells us,

+>It looks as if the site is a well-done fake.
+Please don’t promote it.
+The copyright people at the distribution company are on it.

+You may still, however,

 >[c]onsider [rating it on Amazon](https://www.amazon.com/gp/aw/reviews/B081S9Y898) since creationists have been leaving inaccurate and negative reviews there misrepresenting the film indicating they probably didn’t watch it.